ssilverman/snowy-json/README.md

 ### API

-The main entry point to the API is the `Validator.validate` method.
+The main entry point to the API is the `Validator` constructor and `validate` method.
 In addition to the non-optional schema, instance, and base URI, you can pass options, known IDs and URLs, and a place to put collected annotations and errors.
-Only the first three arguments, `schema`, `instance`, and `baseURI` must not be `null`.

 In this version, the caller must organize the errors into the desired output format.
 An example of how to convert them into the Basic output format is in